AllphinsPilot/slate/source/includes/_scenarios.md

 }
 ```

-This endpoint retrieves all the scenarios of a given scenario list, with the
+This endpoint retrieves all the scenarios of a given scenario list.

 ### HTTP Request